Integrity and professional conduct

-Integrity and irreproachable professional conduct are crucial for ensuring that the Authority operates in a high ethical environment to protect the independence, transparency and objectivity of its decision-making functions and the tasks granted to it by Regulation (EU) No 1093/2010.
+Integrity and irreproachable professional conduct are at the heart of the EBA’s daily work.
+We operate in an ethical environment to protect the independence, transparency and objectivity of the EBA’s decision-making operations, allowing our staff and partners to thrive.

-The Agency has in place ethics guidelines that set out the rules of behaviour and conduct of its staff and other persons that provide services to it.
-The guidelines govern a variety of areas and provide the ethical framework expected of an Agency of the EU.
-They include principles of professional ethics of staff, behaviour at work and relations with the public.
-Equally, the guidelines set out rules on how to deal with interests and more in particular with those of a financial nature, in view of the role that the EBA plays in the regulation and supervision of financial institutions in the EU.
+The ethics guidelines set out the rules of behaviour and conduct of staff and those who provide services to the EBA.
+These guidelines include principles of professional ethics of staff, behaviour at work and relations with the public.
+They also set out rules on how to deal with conflicts of interests, particularly with those of a financial nature, in view of the role that the EBA plays in the regulation and supervision of financial institutions in the EU.

 Conflicts of interest of staff